SAP-samples/btp-resource-consumption-monitor/README.md

 *Note:* Jobs have a default expected completion time of 15 seconds.
 Depending on the query, the application and/or API can take longer to process a request.
 In that case, the job monitor will classify the run as failed even though it ran successfully.

+## Daily Deltas
+The daily delta consumption in the FinOps application is only an approximation of the consumption over a 24hr period.
+It is not meant to be a hard data point referring to the actual consumption on the given day.
+It is calculated as the difference between the *last consumption retrieved on day x-1* and the *last consumption retrieved on day x*.
+As explained above, the FinOps tool retrieves the usage data multiple times throughout the day (by default every 3 hours).
+Doing so, it updates the data point for that day in its database with the newly received information.
+In case a given BTP Service reports on usage only the day after the consumption took place, it means that the newly received information relates to a previous day and not the current day.
+The FinOps tool can not differentiate between these, so for some services the *daily delta* might refer to the consumption of the previous day.

 ## Forecasting Configuration
 Each commercial metric of a service has a `Forecasting Configuration`.
 The following settings are available:
 - `Excluded`: the metric will not be forecasted/propagated.
 The current consumption for today is what is expected for the entire month.
 This should be used for 'stable services'.